drashland/website-v2/docs/sinco/v4.x/2_tutorials/4_element/4_take_screenshots.md

 ## Before You Get Started

-`Page` provides the method `.takeScreenshot()` that will allow you to take a screenshot of the whole page.
-This method will then write the screenshot to a file.

 `Element` also provides the method `.takeScreenshot()` that will allow you to take the screenshot of only that specific element.